-The Coalition Supporting Young Adults (CSYA) is a collaboration of community organizations and individuals who are committed to transforming the way Louisville provides care for vulnerable youth and young adults.
-We accomplish this by listening to marginalized young people and connecting them with programs and other opportunities.
+The Coalition Supporting Young Adults (CSYA) is a collective action initiative of more than 60 community organizations and individuals in Louisville who are committed to transforming the way Louisville provides care for and supports vulnerable youth and young adults.
+We accomplish this by listening to marginalized young people, advocating for their success, and connecting them with programs and other opportunities.

 Activities and Accomplishments